SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 As of megaTinyCore 2.3.2 and DxCore 1.3.6, these are much faster than jtag2updi, and are the recommended method of programming.

 ### Required components
-1 USB serial adapter These can be had for as low as $1 on ebay and aliexpress based on the CH340G, slightly more for CP2102 1 fast signal schottky diode such as a 1N4148 or any of many others (recommended) or a resistor (see below to figure out value)).
+1. A USB serial adapter These can be had for as low as $1 on ebay and aliexpress based on the CH340G, slightly more for CP210.
+Ideally, you want to dedicate a serial adapter to this purpose for ease of use, rather than havign to connect and disconnect things every rtime you want to use it.
+1. a fast signal schottky diode such as a 1N4148 or any of many others (recommended) or a resistor (see below to figure out value)).
-1 resistor, a few hundred ohms - 220 to 1k, even 2k is fine (may not be needed).
-A few jumper wires.
+1. 1 resistor, a few hundred ohms - 220 to 1k, even 2k is fine (may not be needed).
+2. A few jumper wires.

 ### Serial adapter requirements
 Almost any serial adapter can be used for pyupdi style programmer, as long as you take care to avoid these pitfalls: